VivianNg9/PowerBI-Project/PowerBI-Car-Sales-Analysis/README.md

 1. **Maintain growth while protecting price and margin** – monitor discounting closely and extend the dashboard to include cost and profitability metrics.
 2. **Optimise the product and segment mix** – double-down on SUVs and Hatchbacks for volume while using Sedans and Passenger cars as premium, higher-margin offers.
 3. **Systematically leverage dealer and regional best practice** – identify high-performing dealers and regions and scale their approaches across the network.
-4. **Refine customer strategy by income and gender** – design targeted propositions for different income tiers and actively grow engagement with female buyers.
+4. **Refine customer strategy by income** – design targeted propositions for different income tiers.